EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ### Initialization Steps

-We can add trace information to the previous example to show us the steps a program goes through to perform initialization:
+We can add trace information to the previous example to show us the steps of program initialization:

 ```scala 3 mdoc:silent
 case class Y():